-Voltage drop is calculated in accordance with CENELC technical report CLC/TR 50480 "Determination of corss-sectional area of conductors and selection of protective devices", dated February 2011.
+Voltage drop is calculated in accordance with CENELEC technical report CLC/TR 50480 "Determination of cross-sectional area of conductors and selection of protective devices", dated February 2011.

 The voltage drop (as a percentage) is given by: